-The establishment of this framework is a strategic goal for DMTC as a diverse workplace culture reflects the diversity of the Defence community we serve and the broader Australian community.
+The establishment of this framework is important for DMTC as a diverse workplace culture reflects the diversity of the Defence community we serve and the broader Australian community.

 DMTC respects and values differences because it recognises that when people from different backgrounds and different points of view work together, the organisation is better placed to deliver value to partners and customers in Defence, industry and the research sector.

 An inclusive culture supports staff in reaching their full potential which in turn adds value to the business.
 Successful organisations within Australia and around the world, thrive on varied perspectives from their employees in workplaces that look beyond demographic equality, encouraging diversity of thinking.
-While gender and race form a key part of the demographic diversity, DMTC also recognizes cognitive diversity in terms of educational background and work based on experience obtained outside Australia.
+While gender and race form a key part of the demographic diversity, DMTC also recognises cognitive diversity in terms of educational background and work based on experience across sectors and geographic areas.
 Inclusive leaders drive change for the better in the form of workplaces and teams that are respectful, value fairness and a sense of belonging.
 This can, in turn, increase team performance, lead to better decision-making and increase team collaboration.
-[Diversity and inclusion revolution– Juliet Bourke and Bernadette Dillion, 2018]
+[Diversity and inclusion revolution- Juliet Bourke and Bernadette Dillion, 2018]

 DMTC has created a plan for action that the organisation will strive to implement as we continue to develop and mature our approach to diversity and inclusion.
 The plan: